9001/copyparty/README.md

 ## smb server

-unsafe, not recommended for wan,  enable with `--smb` for read-only or `--smbw` for read-write
+unsafe, slow, not recommended for wan,  enable with `--smb` for read-only or `--smbw` for read-write

 dependencies: `python3 -m pip install --user -U impacket==0.10.0`
 * newer versions of impacket will hopefully work just fine but there is monkeypatching so maybe not